 There are several cafes in Ipoh known for their white coffee.
 The two I recommend are Sin Yoon Loong and Nam Heong White Coffee.
 Though Nam Heong White Coffee is a little more popular, Sin Yoon Loong still follows the original recipe!

-After a refreshing white coffee and some tasty breakfast, it is time to visit some of the most interesting places in Ipoh: the caves temples.
+After an invigorating white coffee and some tasty breakfast, it is time to visit some of the most interesting places in Ipoh: the caves temples.

 In the Perak region where Ipoh is located, there are over 30 different cave temples.
 With so many different options, it is difficult to decide which ones to go to, especially if you only have 1 day in Ipoh.

 Luckily, you are reading our Ipoh blog post!

 The best cave temples in Ipoh are Perak Tong Cave Temple, Sam Poh Tong Temple, and Kek Lok Tong.
 You cannot go wrong with visiting any of them.
 I recommend visiting at least 2 of the 3 cave temples I listed above.

 Take your time and admire the geological formations, the intriguing religious artifacts, and just enjoy the unworldly feeling of being in a cave temple!